omahs/Auto-Photoshop-StableDiffusion-Plugin/docs/Home.md

 [[Pasted image 20230131195947.png]]

-When Hi Res is checked, a number of parameters become avaiable including Upscaler model to be used, output dimensions and denoising strength.
+When Hi Res is checked, a number of parameters become available including Upscaler model to be used, output dimensions and denoising strength.
 This is just an interface into the AUTOMATIC1111 functionality described [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#hires-fix).

 ### img2img